 Early Detection Lab Work

-Annual lab work is recommended as a precaution to detect early disease in your pet (i.e. kidney disease, liver disease, diabetes, thyroid disease, etc.) prior to your pet showing signs/symptoms.
-Even pets that appear happy and healthy can have hidden medical problems that might become serious, even life-threatening, if left undetected.
+Annual lab work is recommended as a precaution to detect early disease in your dog (i.e. kidney disease, liver disease, diabetes, thyroid disease, etc.) prior to your pet showing any signs or symptoms.
+Even dogs that appear happy and healthy can have hidden medical problems that might become serious, even life-threatening, if left undetected.
 Blood and urine tests may help identify diseases at the earliest most treatable stage possible.

 If you have any questions please do not hesitate to give our hospital a call and schedule an appointment today!